WFMW

 WFMW (730 AM) is a radio station broadcasting a classic country format.
-Licensed to and serving Madisonville, Kentucky, United States, the station is currently owned by Ham Broadcasting, Inc. and features programming from CBS News Radio.
+Licensed to and serving Madisonville, Kentucky, United States, the station is currently owned by Ham Broadcasting, Inc.

 History

-The station began operation in 1947 as WCIF, which was under ownership of Pierce and Dutch Lackey.
+The station began operations on January 19, 1947 as WCIF, which was under ownership of Pierce and Dutch Lackey.
 Two years later, the station launched its FM companion, WCIF-FM, at 104.9 megacycles.
 However, that same year, Messenger Broadcasting Company, a unit of the Madisonville Messenger newspaper, built and signed on WFMW-FM at 103.1 megacycles, which became Kentucky's first-ever FM-exclusive radio station.
 In 1950, the Messenger acquired the Lackey-owned station.
 As a result, WCIF and WFMW were consolidated to become one radio empire; WCIF-FM was permanently taken off the air, while the AM station was acquired to became WFMW to match the callsign of the surviving FM station (now WKTG), which later increased their power and changed frequencies to 93.9 MHz.

 On November 19, 1970, the station was knocked off the air due to winds blowing down the station's transmission tower.
 The AM station returned to the air the next day, but the FM was fed on local cable television by means of telephone line until the FM transmitter was repaired.

 The FM station became a separate entity in 1978, when it began broadcasting a classic rock format as WKTG, while WFMW became one of the first stations in western Kentucky to go exclusively country.